aniketpant/aniketpant.github.com/_posts/2012-02-27-work-started-on-new-theme.md

 title: Work started on new theme
 layout: post
 type: post
-category: notes
+category: note
 tags:
   - Theme
 ---
 I have lots of issues and I know it.
 I just can’t stick to one thing for a long time and it has again happened with me.
 It’s not exactly a really big problem but I never feel content with what I have, so I have finally begun work on a new theme for my blog.

 It’s always a good feeling when you work on something you truly like to put time in.
 My current blog is decent but in terms of overall planning, it ain’t that good as I made it in a couple of hours and never bothered to work on it again.